lhvy/pipes-rs/README.md

 | `-k`   | sets the kinds of pipes, each kind separated by commas          | `-k heavy,curved` |
 | `-p`   | sets the number of pipes onscreen                               | `-p 5`            |
 | `-r`   | sets the percentage of the screen to be filled before resetting | `-r 0.75`         |

+## Acknowledgements

+This project is based off of [pipes.sh](https://github.com/pipeseroni/pipes.sh).